How to Promote Your Photography Business on Social Media: A Step-by-Step Guide

 Why Social Media Matters in Promoting Your Photography Business

 Social media is more than a place to showcase your portfolio; it’s your brand’s first impression.
-Clients want to see more than beautiful photos—they’re looking for professionalism, consistency, and a clear identity.
+They’re looking for professionalism, consistency, and a clear identity.
 A strong social media presence builds trust, which is what separates amateurs from professionals.

 1. Define Your Niche and Stick to It